Ada Semantic Interface Specification: Features of ASIS

-ASIS also provides limited approaches to the structural and semantic information that are found in the Ada library, it aims to provide and produce information that is similar if not the exact same semantic level as the definition of Ada.
+ASIS also provides limited approaches to the structural and semantic information that are found in the Ada library, it aims to provide and produce information that is similar if not exactly the same semantic level as the definition of Ada.
 This will greatly assist in providing the exact same definitions and information of the Reference Manual for the Ada Programming Language (LRM) to interested individuals and clients (Ehrenfried).

 Main abstractions

 In ASIS, there are 3 main abstractions that exist in the Ada 'private' types.
 This consists of Context, Compilation_Unit and Element.
 While there are additional types of abstractions also involved but the 3 mentioned are the fundamentals.

 ContextThe Context abstraction of ASIS consists of the definitions, terms and conditions that are available in ASIS enquiries.
 It is also used as a way and logical handle for the Ada environment.Compilation_UnitThe Compilation Unit is also a logical handle for the Ada environment.
 This abstraction also defines the properties and characteristics which are further seen in the Ada Reference Manual.
 It uses Ada's programming language implementation to convey compilation units through ASIS.
 As said by Adacore;

 "An ASIS Compilation_Unit provides the ‘black-box’ view of a compilation unit, considering the unit as a whole.
 It may be decomposed into ASIS Elementand then analyzed in ‘white-box’ fashion."

 Examplies of these properties given can include: